videlais/Unofficial-Ink-Cookbook/Chapter5/index.md

     -> Getting_Ready.Just_Grab_Something
 ```

 Within a knot, a stitch is defined with a single equal sign `=`.
 Just like knots, they can also be a section to be diverted to.

-However, as stitches are within knots, they must be referenced as such.
+As stitches are within knots, they must be referenced as such.
 A stitch takes its location as the `knotName.stitchName` with a dot between the two.

 **GettingReady.ink:**